scottpeterson/pnwquizzing/README.md

 # PNW Bible Quizzing

-Documents and other things related to and in support of the **PNW Bible Quizzing** program.
+Web site, documents, statistics, and tools in support of the **PNW Bible Quizzing** program.